Getting ready for Term 4 - hints and tips to make the transition easier

 - It's not only the adults that get tired.
 Think of school as a full time job for your kids.
 They're dealing with the fatigue of having to deal with those annoying work colleagues (classmates), that annoying boss that tells them what to do (teacher) and dealing with the post-holiday gossip in the lunchroom (kids in the playground).
 All of this can be exhausting for a little person, or even older kids.
 Consider this when you schedule in their activities for after school.
 You might love to play netball after a day at work to let your frustration out, but is that the best thing for your child?

 - If they're expressing a desire not to go back to school, don't immediately say "well, you have to".
-Maybe they have become used to their own space over the holidays.
+Maybe they have become used to their own space over the holidays and through homeschooling (for those affected).
 Maybe they didn't play with their friends over the holidays.
 Perhaps their friends got to go away, but they didn't and they need to have those inevitable "what did you do on the holidays?" conversations.
-There is a lot for kids to consider when they return to school after a break.
+There is a lot for kids to consider when they return to school after a break, especially after 6 months!